davidmoates/resources/Administrative/fiveFifteen.md

     - [] Watch lecture 3
 - [] Draft Tweetmate documentation.
 - [] Map out Li-berry app on Figma/Canvas
+- [] Start Rails track on Treehouse, so you can built Li-berry with Rails

 ### Careers
 - [] Map out which careers projects I still need to do.